DreamRuthenium/PixelLinerTranslate/README.md

 This repository provide translated PixelLiner versions, and a simple translate tool without the need of source code.
 ![logo](imgs/International.png)
 ## Install translated version
-Currently, Chinese & English version of PixelLiner 0.97.15 is provided.
+Currently, Chinese & English version of PixelLiner 0.97.15/0.97.13 is provided.
 Although the translated version looks good to me, since I do not have much translation experience, there might be flaws in translation results.
-I encourage creating your own translation version with tool provided.
+If you have translation experience, I strongly encourage creating your own translation version with tools provided.
 ### Install translated release
 Download releases at here:
 | Language | Link | Supported versions